How Long Do Breast Implants Last?

 If you’ve had your old breast implants for a while, then it might be time to consider new ones.
 Whether they’ve moved as your body has changed or your tastes have evolved, and you want a different breast size, new implants could be the answer.

-Many women choose to return to their original breast surgeon for breast implant removal and replacement, but that’s not always possible.
+Many women choose to return to the same surgeon for breast implant removal and replacement, but that’s not always possible.
 If your former surgeon has stopped practising, or you did not feel comfortable with them previously, then it might be time to explore a new option.

-Whether you’re an existing patient or a new face, Mr Pieri has extensive experience providing breast augmentation and implant removal across Newcastle.
+Whether you’re an existing patient or a new face, Mr Pieri has extensive experience providing breast augmentation and implant removal.
 He can provide you with top-quality care from start to finish.
+You can learn more about finding the right surgeon to replace breast implants for you here.